molecuel/mlcl_forms/README.md

 # mlcl_forms

-Form library heavily based on the concept of forms-angular (by Mark Chapman) adapted and redesigned for the needs of the molecuel CMS.
+Form library for angular and especially molecuel CMS. adapted and redesigned for the needs of the molecuel CMS.
 Still should be compatible with forms-angular's server.

-It's a very early version and we are working on the support of new widgets

 Update 02th September 2014:
 ![Current status](http://snag.gy/m0ajG.jpg)